Tes3awy/register-fabric-nodes/README.md

 $ pip install -r requirements.txt
 ```

-Add the ACI Fabric nodes to the `Fabric-Nodes.xlsx` Excel file.
+Add your ACI fabric inventory nodes to the `Fabric-Nodes.xlsx` Excel file.

-> The file is already in the repo and is populated with two leafs and two spines from [Getting Started with Cisco ACI 5.2 v1](https://dcloud2-lon.cisco.com/content/demo/505213?returnPathTitleKey=content-view) from Cisco dCloud.
+> The Excel file is already in the repo and is populated with two leafs and two spines from [Getting Started with Cisco ACI 5.2 v1](https://dcloud2-lon.cisco.com/content/demo/505213?returnPathTitleKey=content-view) from Cisco dCloud.

-In `Node Type` column (Column A), you are able to select only one of the following four node types:
+In `Node Type` column (Column A), you can select only one of the following four node types:
 1. `unspecified`
 2. `tier-2-leaf`
 3. `remote-wan-leaf`